vardhan-cr/mojo/README.md

 $ ninja -C out/Debug -j 1000
 ```

+### Official builds

+Official builds for android generate a signed Mojo Shell intended for
+distribution.
+You normally should not need to produce one.
+If you have any
+questions, reach out to [etiennej@chromium.org](mailto:etiennej@chromium.org).

 ## Update your checkout

 You can update your checkout like this.
 The order is important.
 You must do the